-TBI in Indonesia works towards improved landscape level conservation planning and implementation, and to improve the natural resource governance of forested lands allocated to villages and communities in Indonesia, with a current focus on the Gunung Tarak Landscape in West Kalimantan Province.
+TBI in Indonesia works towards the improvement and implementation of landscape level conservation planning and the natural resource governance of forested lands allocated to villages and communities in Indonesia, with a current focus on the Ketapang and Kayong Utara districts in West Kalimantan Province.

 What we do:

-- Support CSOs and communities to coordinate their strategies, and influence government and oil palm companies to establish, conserve and manage high value areas.
+Support Civil Society Organizations (CSOs) and communities to coordinate their strategies, and influence government and oil palm companies to establish, conserve and manage high value areas.

-- Support local civil society organisations and community-based organisations to increase their lobbying and advocacy skills
+Support local CSOs and community-based organisations to increase their lobbying and advocacy skills.

 Tropenbos International works in Indonesia through its local network partner Tropenbos Indonesia.
 Visit their website for more information: www.tropenbos-indonesia.org

-Tropenbos International has been operational in Indonesia since 1987.
-It started in East Kalimantan and from 2007 it has expanded nationwide.
+Tropenbos International has been operating in Indonesia since 1987 with a field site in East Kalimantan and from 2007 it has expanded its operation nationwide.
 In 2017, Tropenbos Indonesia became a legal national entity of Indonesia and a member of the Tropenbos International network.

 In the past years the main focus of TBI's work in Indonesia has been the promotion of the High Conservation Value (HCV) approach.
-TBI has provided policy-relevant and evidence-based information and build the capacities of policy makers and corporate actors on the application of the HCV approach for the sustainable management of plantation forests and oil palm plantations in Indonesia.
-TBI facilitated the establishment of the HCV Network in Indonesia, which is a key partner of the global HCV Resource network.
+TBI has provided policy-relevant and evidence-based information and build the capacities of policy makers and corporate actors on the application of HCV approach for the sustainable management of plantation forests and oil palm plantations in Indonesia.
+TBI facilitated the establishment of the HCV Network Indonesia and supported HCV Resource Network in the development of HCV guidance at landscape and jurisdictional scale.

-TBI contributed to the preparation of a large-scale government programme for social forestry and provided assistance to village governments to process the Social Forestry permits.
-At community level, TBI has worked on forestry management by developing alternative livelihoods to reduce communities' dependency on the forests.
+TBI has contributed to the preparation of a large-scale government programme for Social Forestry and provides assistance to Village Governments to apply for the Social Forestry permits.
+At community level, TBI has worked on forestry management by developing alternative livelihoods to reduce communities' dependency on forests.